katlyn/asm-adventure/README.md

 # Assembly Adventures

 ## Topic
 Creating an extensible assembly-friendly standard for text-adventure games.
+At its base, this project aims to create an easy binary format for interactive stories.

 ## Goals
 - Create a data structure that is easy to implement in assembly.